pwwang/pymedoo/README.md

-# pymedoo - A lightweight database framework for python.
+# pymedoo - A lightweight database framework for python

 it's inspired by [Medoo][1] for PHP and [Records][7] for python.

 [![Pypi][8]][15]